What is the course about?

 All abilities welcome.

-You will need to be able to follow simple written and verbal instructions to support demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussion.
+You will need to be able to follow simple written and verbal instructions to support demonstrations, for hand-outs and health and safety information, and to be prepared to take part in group discussion.
 You should be happy using numbers and able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?